twse/random-stuff/README.md

 * **Source Dir:** GitHub Repository `mozilla/community-data/credits` (`names.csv` file)
 * **URL:** See second file entry in the index above.
 * **Note:** Please do not add your name/someone else's names or modify existing entries to the abovementioned file in the source repository without filling in the form or replying to the form's application acceptance message via direct pull requests as they will be closed by the owner.
 * **Fun fact:** The form linked to the credits page and its responses spreadsheet was created in November 20th, 2013 by Gervase Markham (the guy with access privileges and owner) to remove their request email address.
-Still has spammy entries to this day.

 ## Index of protest pages (requires JavaScript)
 Thanks to [Norman L. De Forest](http://www.chebucto.ns.ca/~af380/Profile.html) (1942-2006) for creating the original protest pages based on his profile page and the protest images for graphical browsers.